glankk/gz/USAGE.md

 the warps menu shows information about the game's current warp parameters.

-**_Warning:_** Attempting to load a beta scene will cause a crash on all but the debug version of Ocarina of Time.
+**_Warning:_** Attempting to load a beta scene will cause a crash on all but the debug version of Ocarina of Time, which is currently unsupported.

 **_Warning:_** Starting a game (with a warp or scene loading command) when no file data is loaded (i.e. from the N64 logo and, to a lesser extent, the file